While we don’t have a choice over the country we’re born in, these days we often do have control over whether or not we choose to stay.

 Choosing whereabouts you are going to move in Spain involves considering things like climate, accommodation, job prospects, healthcare, crime rates, and plenty of other factors to consider as well.

 So, ask yourself whether you want a slice of island or mainland life (keeping in mind that you can always travel to the islands if you base on the mainland and vice versa).
 Whether you want to live rurally, or in the city.
+More information on how to move to Spain here.

 Image by Tommie Hansen (CC BY 2.0) via Flickr